-Wellness–that’s a popular word these days.
+Wellness.
+That’s a popular word these days.
 But how many of us have really experienced this lovely and sometimes elusive quality of life?
 How could we define it?

-In the mid ‘90s, a group of researchers from University of California Irvine set out to define that quality of life we call “wellness”.
+In the early 1990’s, a group of researchers from University of California, Irvine, set out to define that quality of life we call “wellness”.

-Network Spinal Analysis was in its early years at that time, not even 10 years old, but practice members and practitioners who had been utilizing Network on a regular basis had individually and collectively noticed speciﬁc beneﬁcial changes occurring in their lives.
+Network Spinal Analysis was in its early years at that time, not even 10 years old, but practice members and practitioners who had been utilizing Network on a regular basis had individually and collectively noticed specific patterns of beneficial changes occurring in their lives.
 So much so, that this group of researchers chose that early Network practice member population as a basis for this study!

 Come and see for yourself what Network Spinal Analysis can mean for you!